loda-lang/loda-programs/programs/README.md

 * [A206245](oeis/A206245.asm): Number of partitions of n into repunit powers, cf. A083278.
 * [A206332](oeis/A206332.asm): Complement of A092754.
 * [A206905](oeis/A206905.asm): n+[nr/t]+[ns/t], where []=floor, r=3, s=sqrt(3), t=1/s.
+* [A208638](oeis/A208638.asm): Number of 3 X n 0..1 arrays with new values 0..1 introduced in row major order and no element equal to more than one of its immediate leftward or upward or right-upward antidiagonal neighbors.
 * [A208903](oeis/A208903.asm): The sum over all bitstrings b of length n with at least two runs of the number of runs in b not immediately followed by a longer run.
 * [A208994](oeis/A208994.asm): Number of 3-bead necklaces labeled with numbers -n..n not allowing reversal, with sum zero and first differences in -n..n.
 * [A209294](oeis/A209294.asm): a(n) = (7*n^2 - 7*n + 4)/2.